-- Learn about helpful ways to cope with stress such as deep breathing, relaxation exercises, and yoga.
+- Learn about helpful ways to cope with stress such as deep breathing, relaxation exercises, meditation, and yoga.

 - Join a parent support group or find out about networking opportunities with other parents through your local hospital, clinic, or online chats.

 - Talk with a mental health counselor or social worker if you are having difficulty coping.